 Corrections to the first and/or middle name on a birth certificate

-- Phonetic changes can be requested, and shall be made by submitting to the Local or State Registrar an REG-34 amendment form that has been signed before an active Registrar, Deputy Registrar or Alternate Deputy Registrar that has a valid CMR certification and who is employed by a local registration district within New Jersey OR individuals including, but not limited to, licensed attorneys at law, Notary Publics, or any Judge of any court of competent jurisdiction within the United States.
+- Phonetic changes can be requested, and shall be made by submitting to the Local or State Registrar an REG-34 amendment form, available at any vital records office, that has been signed before an active Registrar, Deputy Registrar or Alternate Deputy Registrar that has a valid CMR certification and who is employed by a local registration district within New Jersey OR individuals including, but not limited to, licensed attorneys at law, Notary Publics, or any Judge of any court of competent jurisdiction within the United States.

 - Non-Phonetic changes include the reordering or switching of the child’s first and/or middle name(s), or the addition or deletion of a portion of the child’s first and/or middle name(s).
-Non-Phonetic changes can be requested, and shall be made by submitting to the Local or State Registrar an REG-34 amendment form that has been signed before before an active Registrar, Deputy Registrar or Alternate Deputy Registrar that has a valid CMR certification and who is employed by a local registration district within New Jersey OR individuals including, but not limited to, licensed attorneys at law, Notary Publics, or any Judge of any court of competent jurisdiction within the United States.
+Non-Phonetic changes can be requested, and shall be made by submitting to the Local or State Registrar an REG-34 amendment form, available at any vital records office, that has been signed before before an active Registrar, Deputy Registrar or Alternate Deputy Registrar that has a valid CMR certification and who is employed by a local registration district within New Jersey OR individuals including, but not limited to, licensed attorneys at law, Notary Publics, or any Judge of any court of competent jurisdiction within the United States.

 - If requested prior to the child’s 7th birthday, the parent(s) or legal custodian(s) can request the change.